 Advertising Age Magazine posted a great article on church marketing a couple of days ago and brought up the question of churches or denominations using secular marketing to bring people into the fold.
 The author sites the United Methodist Church’s new campaign 10Thousanddoors, their recent outreach effort to bring in people in the 18-34 age range.
-The tag line “Rethink Church” is aimed at people that have been burned by church in the past, and want a fresh relationship with religion and perhaps even Christ himself.
+The tagline “Rethink Church” is aimed at people that have been burned by the Church in the past, and want a fresh relationship with religion and perhaps even Christ himself.

 I think the UMC church has done a pretty decent job in the past with their TV spots, billboards, and print ads, so this new campaign is an extension of their already existing brand.

 A few months back, I read Church Marketing 101 by Richard L. Reising.
 This is a wonderful book to read to demystify church marketing and change your perspective on marketing and the church.
 To many churches, and church folks, using the word “marketing” and “church” together is almost dirty, even sacrosanct.
 But Reising argues that everything a church (or any organization) does relates to marketing, that is, one’s perception of an entity or organization.